 Other Eating Disorders:

 Many individuals experience several symptoms of eating disorders without meeting full criteria for either AN or BN.
-Treatment is frequently warranted because the symptoms cause significant distress and impairment.
+CBT for eating disorders is frequently warranted because the symptoms cause significant distress and impairment.
 These individuals are typically diagnosed with “Eating Disorder, Not Otherwise Specified.”

 What Causes Eating Disorders?